My nan died this week. Here is the speech I will say at the funeral, attempting to speak for the grandchildren. I miss her so much.

 It is very difficult to know where to start talking about Nan, there are so many memories from the near and distant past.
 We are all lucky, the cousins, to have had a nan for so long that there is so much to talk about.
 Perhaps the most shared memories amongst all the grandchildren are of the long weekends we all spent at Nan and granddads and More Nan’s houses, all of us together, while Nan took on the responsibility of shepherding us through a weekend of sleepovers and cousinly arguments.
 Having two children of my own now, I can only boggle at how much nan did having all of us around.

 So it was that I remember on a holiday home from university asking nan to write down her recipe for Stew and Dumplings, and steamed treacle pudding.
 She was at a total loss.
 She never measured anything, she said, just mixed up the ingrediants how it felt right.
 I pressed her to measure out the handfuls and so I could know a guideline.
 It wouldn’t work, she told me, it depended on the weather and day of the week.
 I was enormously frustrated, but she was right.
-An excellent and instinctive cook, she knew when to allow for humidity, and outside temperature in her pastry and dough work.
+An excellent and instinctive cook, she knew when to allow for humidity, and outside temperature in her pastry a

 I hope I can manage to say it all.
 Funny the things I keep thinking I'd like as nan-keepsakes.
 She always had superb nails, and the biggest array of polishes for them.
 I'd like the box she kept them in, it was a Saturday night treat to select nan's polish for her.
 And the tan ceramic mixing bowls, I would love to use one in my kitchen and bake something she did.
 I know I will not be able to smell the lavender in our garden this Summer without thinking of her.